 By Jen Bryant Illus.
-Cannaday Chapman Abrams Books 48 pp. GR 2-5 and Up Biography
+Cannaday Chapman Abrams/ Abrams Books for Young Readers 48 pp. GR 2-5 and Up Biography

 Raised by his mother, who read to him every night, Frederick August Kittel, Jr. had a solid grounding in literature.
 After enduring racial prejudice from students as well as teachers, he drops out of school but finds new life at the Carnegie Public Library and writes.
 Later, his plays are performed on Broadway and he wins the Pulitzer Prize.